alangunning/doc-ai-analysis-starter/README.md

    pip install -e .
    ```

+   Running the CLI without arguments opens an interactive shell.
+If the
+   `click-repl` dependency is missing, it will be installed automatically.
-   For an interactive shell, install the optional `repl` extras:
+   To preinstall it manually, install the optional `repl` extras:

    ```bash
    pip install -e .[repl]